Get started with Google Analytics app reporting

 - On the Welcome page, select your app.

 - In the left navigation, click Analytics.

-- Click the tab corresponding to your desired report (e.g. Dashboard, Events, Audiences, etc).
+- Click the tab for the report you want (e.g., Dashboard, Events, Audiences).

 There are four building blocks to app analytics: events, conversions, user properties, and audiences.

 - Events are triggered when users take actions in your app.
 Several events are captured automatically by the Firebase SDK.
-However, it's important that you add code to log the events for your app type.
-Logging these events along with their prescribed parameters ensures maximum available detail in reports and allows you to benefit from the latest features and integrations as they become available.
+However, you need to add code to log the events for your app type.
+Logging these events along with their prescribed parameters ensures maximum available detail in reports and lets you benefit from the latest features and integrations as they become available.

 - Conversions are the events that matter the most to your business.
 Think of them as your key performance indicators (KPIs).
-Marking an event as a conversion allows the ability to send these conversions to ad networks you already work with, including Google and external networks.
+Marking an event as a conversion lets you send these conversions to the ad networks you already work with, including Google and external networks.

 - User properties are characteristics of your users.
 Firebase captures several default user properties.
 You can also create your own.
-For example, if you want to keep track of a user’s favorite sports team, you could create a "team preference" user property.
-You could then filter your reports according to team preference.
+For example, if you want to track your users' favorite sports teams, create a team preference user property, and filter reports by team preference.

-- You can combine events and user properties to define audiences.
-Audiences are segmented groups of users.
-For example, you might want to look at metrics for just your users from a specific country.
+- Audiences are segmented groups of users defined by a combination of events and user properties.
+For example, you might want to see metrics for just your users from a specific country.